 The U.S. Food and Drug Administration (FDA) has allowed at least one direct-to-consumer genetic testing company, 23andMe, to offer a test for cancer risk.
 The test identifies specific genetic changes that are associated with particular cancers.
-For example, it looks for three specific genetic variants (also known as mutations) in two genes: BRCA1 and BRCA2.
-These variants are associated with an increased risk of breast cancer, ovarian cancer, and potentially other forms of cancer in people of Ashkenazi (eastern European) Jewish ancestry.
+For example, it looks for 44 specific genetic variants (also known as mutations) in two genes: BRCA1 and BRCA2.
+The variants are associated with an increased risk of breast cancer, ovarian cancer, and potentially other forms of cancer.

 Researchers estimate that 5 to 10 percent of all cancers run in families.
-Some of these cancers are associated with inherited mutations in particular genes, such as BRCA1 or BRCA2.
+Some of these cancers are associated with inherited variants in particular genes, such as BRCA1 or BRCA2.
 More than 1,000 variants in each of these genes have been associated with an increased risk of cancer.
-However, the FDA-approved direct-to-consumer genetic test analyzes only three of these genetic changes.
-The variants included in the test are much more common in people of Ashkenazi Jewish background than in people of other ethnicities, so if you are not of Ashkenazi Jewish heritage, the results may not be useful to you.
+However, the FDA-approved direct-to-consumer genetic test analyzes only 44 of these genetic changes.

 The test offered by 23andMe also looks for two variants in the MUTYH gene.
 These variants can cause a condition called MUTYH-associated polyposis (MAP; also known as autosomal recessive familial adenomatous polyposis).
 MAP greatly increases a person's risk of developing colorectal cancer, but it accounts for less than 1 percent of colorectal cancer cases.
 The two variants included in the test are the most common MAP-associated changes in people of European descent; however there are more than 100 variants in the MUTYH gene known to be associated with an increased risk of developing cancer.